 Be aware of the signs of more significant mental health or substance abuse issues.
 You can review these signs in the Helping Others section.
 If you observe one or more of these red flags, talk to the student privately.
 Let the student know you are concerned.
 Be specific about what you have observed that has concerned you.
 Encourage the student to talk and take the time to listen in a non-judgmental and respectful manner.
 It is important to listen first to the situation and the student’s feelings about it.
 Try not to offer solutions early in the conversation; problem solving needs to wait until the student feels heard and understood.

 If the student’s mental health issues impair the student’s ability to manage the study abroad experience effectively or if these issues significantly disrupt the learning experience of the group, follow the Study Abroad protocol for seeking consultation with the Luther Study Abroad Office and the Dean for Student Life.

 If you are worried about the immediate personal safety of the student or others, follow the emergency procedures outlined in the Study Abroad protocol.
 To learn more about red flags for suicide or harm to others, please review material on our suicide prevention and violence prevention sections.
-You may also review the Jed Foundation guide for faculty study abroad leaders, “Depression and Suicidal Behaviors in Students Studying Abroad: Identifying Students at Risk”.

 Be aware also that students may have a marked psychological response to a traumatic experience such as physical assault, sexual assault, a serious accident, witnessing a traumatic event, or a mental health crisis in another member of the study abroad group.
 In such situations, it will be important to consult immediately with the Luther Study Abroad Office and the Dean for Student Life and follow the procedures outlined in the protocol.